Why Sustainable Design Can Be the Most Interesting Design, Too

 Passive houses are homes designed to reduce energy consumption by up to 90 percent.
 They integrate the natural temperatures of the environment to contribute to overall energy efficiency.
 Passive houses employ modern energy-saving innovations, like using energy star materials, double-glazing windows, and installing efficient ventilation.
 They even use your body heat.
-Through precise engineering, passive houses use all the environmental features to create a comfortable home all year long while using very little energy.
+Through precise engineering, passive houses use all the environmental features to create a comfortable home all year while using very little energy.

-The Utah Clean Energy commission promotes the development of buildings that can meet and surpass their own annual energy needs.
+The Utah Clean Energy Commission promotes the development of buildings that can meet and surpass their own annual energy needs.
 Solar panels usually play a significant role in power generation for houses and commercial buildings that can meet that standard.

 Sustainable Communities / Ecovillages

 Ecovillages are small communities designed with sustainable housing and a like-minded focus on reducing their impact on the environment.
 Besides being energy efficient, ecovillages often also practice sustainable farming to reduce consumption further.
 Many even require cohabitation to lessen the demand for food and fuel.